xhubio/nanook-website/docs/tutorials/transform2dataGenerator.md

 # Create the first table for data generation

-In this step we create a simple table with static data generation.
+In this step we will create a simple table with static data generation.

 ## Create table

-As the current implementation reads Excel Spreadsheets create a new Excel file.
+As the current implementation reads Excel spreadsheets, create a new Excel file.

   - Set the sheet identifier
     The parser only considers sheets which have the right identifier set in the first cell.